PowerExchange for CDC and Mainframe

 Defines the character that PowerExchange uses to separate fields in a TXT output file.

-Defines the amount of time, in thousandths of a second, that the PowerExchange Listener waits before polling for outstanding connections.
+Defines the amount of time, in milliseconds, that the PowerExchange Listener waits before polling for outstanding connections.

 Controls whether PowerExchange automatically attempts to use offload processing in PowerExchange 8.6.1 and later.

 Controls whether PowerExchange writes or does not write read progress messages to the PowerExchange message log file.

 Defines the interval after which PowerExchange writes read progress messages to the PowerExchange message log file, if requested.

 Specifies the maximum number of TCP/IP socket connections that a PowerExchange Listener uses to listen for work.

 Specifies the library name that contains the QAQQINI query options file for an IBM i system.

 Specifies the RACF class name that PowerExchange uses when checking PowerExchange-specific resource profiles.

 Controls whether PowerExchange uses DB2 default values for DB2 columns that you define with the WITH DEFAULT clause.